Tyrrrz/YoutubeMusicDownloader/Readme.md

 # YoutubeMusicDownloader

-Command line executable that can download and convert Youtube videos or entire playlists into mp3 files.
+Command line executable that can download and convert YouTube videos or entire playlists into mp3 files.

+*This project is obsoleted by [YoutubeDownloader](https://github.com/Tyrrrz/YoutubeDownloader) - a GUI application to download YouTube videos.* This repository will be removed soon.

 ## Download